moby/moby/docs/sources/introduction/understanding-docker.md

 Docker *daemon*, which does the heavy lifting of building, running, and distributing your Docker containers.
 Both the Docker client and the daemon *can* run on the same system, or you can connect a Docker client to a remote Docker daemon.
-The Docker client and service communicate via sockets or through a RESTful API.
+The Docker client and daemon communicate via sockets or through a RESTful API.

 ![Docker Architecture Diagram](/article-img/architecture.svg)